Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 In a large bowl, cream together the brown sugar and oil until light and fluffy.

-Add the dry ingredients (flour, cinnamon, baking soda, nutmeg, and salt.)
+Step 3: Add the flour, cinnamon, baking soda, nutmeg, and salt.
+Stir to combine.

 Serving Suggestions

 You could simply sprinkle a little powdered sugar on top.
-But I think this spiced apple walnut bundt cake is delicious when served with vanilla ice cream and caramel sauce.
+But I think this cake is delicious when served with vanilla ice cream and caramel sauce.

 Store leftovers in an airtight container for up to 5 days.